Gluten Free in Croatia 2025 – The Sightseeing Coeliac

 Igra Gluten Free Street Food 100% GF

 I wasn’t aware of any dedicated gluten free restaurants in Dubrovnik but after coming home and posting about the country a follower tagged this restaurant in the comments which looks like a newly opened 100% gluten free restaurant.
-It opens in the mornings for breakfast and lunch, and then again in the evenings so looks to be a must visit spot for any coeliac heading to the city!
-It is showing as temporarily closed again online so I’m hoping that’s a seasonal closure for winter and will check again in early 2024.
+It opens in the mornings for breakfast and lunch, and then again in the evenings so looks to be a must visit spot for any coeliac heading to the city but it seems to close for winter periods so do check if you are travelling out of season.

 From checking the more recent reviews I saw some restaurants that are rated much more highly now on the app than Konoba Saint Blaise and I have this saved for my next trip to Dubrovnik – Pizzeria Mamma Mia that has many high ratings for gluten free pasta and pizza, and the reviews suggest that gluten free items are prepared in a separate kitchen but I couldn’t find any mention of this online.
 Mex Cantina Bona Fide also seems to be highly rated for some Mexican cuisine.